Mark Bourne - President

 Angus Barnes - Executive Officer (and Public Officer)

 Angus has been involved in the NSW wine industry for many years, coming on the NSWWIA board in 2012.
 He took up the role as Executive Officer in April 2017.
 Angus is an experienced senior executive with expertise in marketing, sales and financial management both in Australia and Europe.
 He had nearly 15 years with Pernod Ricard Winemakers across a wide variety of strategy, sales and marketing roles, most recently as the Global Brand Communications and Heritage Director and he has been responsible for global strategy, local market execution and brand homes during his career.
 He has been involved in many industry associations and was a graduate of the first induction of the ‘Future Leaders’ program in 2006 which is run by Wine Australia.
 Angus also currently serves as the Chair of the Wine Communicators of Australia.

-Tom Ward - Treasurer
+Tim Jones - Treasurer

 Andrew McLean – Secretary